-During competitions, the athlete must wear a national emblem on the costume.
+During international competitions (only), the athlete must wear a national emblem on the costume.

-- a) Emblem must be between 2 cm x 4 cm and 4 cm x 8 cm in diameter. - b) Emblem must only be sewn on - front side of the costume, - at the hip or on the top of the costume (chest or shoulder).
-Any place other than the eligible spaces of the costume will be penalized by the Head Judge with 3 points (Incorrect attire). - c) Emblem must be clearly visible and easily separated from the fabric and embellishments. - d) No logos advertising or sponsorships identifiers are permitted in the competition attire. - e) Advertising logos or sponsorships identifilters are allowed on the national tracksuit only.
+- a) Emblem must be between 2 cm x 4 cm and 4 cm x 8 cm in diameter.
+The national emblem must only be displayed in international competitions, in national competitions it is not necessary.
+The 'Open' categories organised in national competitions are reserved for athletes from countries other than the organising country, and it must be considered international competitions, so athletes participating in the "Open" category, must wear the national emblem. - b) Emblem must only be sewn on - front side of the costume, - at the hip or on the top of the costume (chest or shoulder).
+Any place other than the eligible spaces of the costume will be penalized by the Head Judge with 3 points (Incorrect attire).
+See the Rules & Regulations for more details. - c) Emblem must be clearly visible and easily separated from the fabric and embellishments. - d) No logos advertising or sponsorships identifiers are permitted in the competition attire. - e) Advertising logos or sponsorships identifiers are allowed on the national tracksuit only.